chenghit/Cisco_2_Tencent_Cloud_VPNGW/README.md

 IPSec fragmentation must be set to `after-encryption` instead of `before-encryption` by default.
 Otherwise, Tencent VPN gateway will be failed to parse hash payload.

 Besides, tunnel-group name must be same as peer ip address.
 Otherwise, ASA cannot find a valid tunnel group.

+The last thing, the pre-shared-key on ASA cannot contain special charactors.
+But it's okay on IOSXE.